Solutions-Nitriques/oembed_field/README.md

 ### INSTALLATION ###

-- Unzip the oEmbed.zip file
+- Unzip the oembed_field.zip file
-- (re)Name the folder oEmbed
+- (re)Name the folder oembed_field
 - Put into the extension directory
 - Enable/install just like any other extension